-With the original Nest Wifi, those range-extending Points were smaller, separate devices from the main router of the system, and each one had a built-in microphone and speaker that let you ask the Google Assistant to control your smart home gadgets, play some music, tell you the day’s forecast or whatever else you might think to ask.
+With the original Nest Wifi, those range-extending Points were smaller, separate devices from the main router of the system, and each one had a built-in microphone and speaker that let you ask the Google Assistant to control your smart home gadgets, play some music, tell you the day’s forecast or.
 With Nest Wifi Pro, each device is identical and interchangeable, so any of them can be used as the main router (the device that you wire to your modem with an Ethernet cable).
 None of them include speakers or microphones, so Google Assistant isn’t part of the Nest Wifi Pro pitch at all.

 “A lot of users said that the place that they wanted to place their mesh Points was not exactly the place they’d want to keep their smart speaker,” explained Google Nest general manager and vice president of product Rishi Chandra.
 “We thought that the right choice here, given the affordability of smart speakers already, was that we give users a choice so they don’t have to make a compromise.”

 Another change: Nest Wifi Pro isn’t backwards compatible